 \section{Conclusion}

-In this paper, we introduce the an AR approach to establish a SCR system with a very limited amount of training data.
+In this paper, we introduce an AR approach to establish an SCR system with a very limited amount of training data.
 Experimental results show that the proposed AR-SCR system can yield better performance as compared with state-of-the-art SCR methods on the Lithuanian and Arabic speech command datasets~\cite{Benamer2020, Kolesau2020}.
 The results also demonstrate that AR can effectively improve the accuracy over the baseline system with few trainable parameters on the Arabic dataset.
-Meanwhile, we also show AR has a great flexibility to combine with different low-resource training techniques, such as transfer learning and data augmentation.
-In our future work, we will explore to further improve the AR-SCR performance by combining with self-supervised learning methods.
-Meanwhile, we will investigate to the application of proposed AR approach to improve the model safety~\cite{yang2020characterizing, yang2021pate} for both classification and regression tasks.
-The codes used in this study will be released at \url{https://github.com/dodohow1011/SpeechAdvReprogram}.
+Meanwhile, we also show AR has great flexibility to combine with different low-resource training techniques, such as transfer learning and data augmentation.
+In our future work, we will explore to further improving the AR-SCR performance by combining it with self-supervised learning methods.
+Meanwhile, we will investigate the application of the proposed AR approach to improving the model safety for both classification and regression tasks.
+The codes used in this study have been released at~\url{https://github.com/dodohow1011/SpeechAdvReprogram}.

 \begin{spacing}{1.0}

 \end{spacing}